oslokommune/okctl/userdocs/src/getting-started/create-application.md

 After that, the following manual steps remain:

-1. (optional) Create the namespace you specified in the application declaration(application.yaml), i.e.:

-    ```bash
-    kubectl create namespace <name of namespace>
-    ```

-    This is only needed if the namespace you specified in the application declaration is not pre-existing.

-2. Commit and push the changes done by `okctl apply application` to your infrastructure as code repository remote making them accessible for ArgoCD.
+1. Commit and push the changes done by `okctl apply application` to your infrastructure as code repository remote making them accessible for ArgoCD.

-3. Apply the ArgoCD resource to the cluster:
+2. Apply the ArgoCD resource to the cluster:

     ```
     kubectl apply -f infrastructure/applications/<app-name>/overlays/<cluster name>/argocd-application.yaml